rclone/rclone/docs/content/chunker.md

 - Default:     "md5"
 - Examples:
     - "none"
-        - Chunker can pass any hash supported by wrapped remote
-        - for non-chunked files but returns nothing otherwise.
+        - Pass any hash supported by wrapped remote for non-chunked files, return nothing otherwise
     - "md5"
-        - MD5 for composite files.
-Requires "simplejson".
+        - MD5 for composite files
     - "sha1"
-        - SHA1 for composite files.
-Requires "simplejson".
+        - SHA1 for composite files
+    - "md5all"
+        - MD5 for all files
+    - "sha1all"
+        - SHA1 for all files
     - "md5quick"
-        - Copying a file to chunker will request MD5 from the source
-        - falling back to SHA1 if unsupported.
-Requires "simplejson".
+        - Copying a file to chunker will request MD5 from the source falling back to SHA1 if unsupported
     - "sha1quick"
-        - Similar to "md5quick" but prefers SHA1 over MD5.
-Requires "simplejson".
+        - Similar to "md5quick" but prefers SHA1 over MD5

 ### Advanced Options